luevano/luevano.xyz/blog/src/g/gogodot_jam3_devlog_1.md

 - Added a HUD for growth progress on snake body segments and abilities.
 - Refactored the nodes to make it work with `change_scene_to`, and added a main menu.
 - Added GUI for dead screen, showing the progress.

+## Final notes

+I actually didn't finish this game (as how I visualized it), but I got it in a playable state which is good.
+My big learning during this jam is the time management that it requires to plan and design a game.
+I lost a lot of time trying to implement some mechanics because I was facing many issues, because of my lack of practice (which was expected) as well as trying to blog and create the necessary sprites myself.
+Next time I should just get an asset pack and do something with it, as well as keeping the scope of my game shorter.

+For exporting and everything else, I went with what I did for my [FlappyBird Godot clone](https://blog.luevano.xyz/g/flappybird_godot_devlog_1#final-notes-and-exporting)